 Currently there are 1,200 members in the Iowa HBPA, comprised of individuals who have raced during the current and previous calendars years.
 The Iowa HBPA is also an affiliate member of the National HBPA which is based in Lexington, Kentucky.
 The National HBPA, which was established in 1940, represents approximately 30,000 owners and trainers in 23 states and Canada.

 The Iowa HBPA leadership is comprised of a volunteer Board of Directors and a President.
 Also two employees are hired to serve the members, Board, and President as the Secretary/Treasurer and Executive Director.
 The Board and President, selected from current members, are elected to serve three year terms, and are all elected simultaneously for their positions.
 The Board of Directors is comprised of five Owners and five Trainer or Owner/Trainer Directors.
 The President position may be filled either by an Owner, Trainer, or Owner-Trainer.
-The current Board and President where elected in July 2017, and will be up for reelection in July 2020.
+The current Board and President were elected in September of 2020, and will be up for reelection in September of 2023.
 Please see the Leadership section below for our current President, Vice President(s), Board, Secretary/Treasurer, and Executive Director.

 The Primary Purposes of the Iowa HBPA as Outlined in our Bylaws

 - To promote the common business interests of its members and improve conditions in the Thoroughbred industry of Iowa within the meaning of Section 501(c)(6) of the Internal Revenue Code.

 - To engage in any lawful activities which are in furtherance of the purposes of the Corporation, including, but not limited to:

 - Promotion of federal and state legislation, rules and regulations, and uniform racing policies beneficial to the common interests of horsemen in the State.